 My work on calorie labeling includes the first long term evaluation of New York City's calorie labeling law.
 We find a decline in the rate of individuals seeing and using calorie labels.
 Additionally, we find no change in the nutrition of fast food restaurant purchases.
 The study can be found here.

 Additional work predicts the types of consumers who report seeing and using calorie labels.
 That study can be found here.

 My work on DTCA tries to identify the causal impact of exposure to print and television advertising for pharmaceutical products on consumption and other health behaviors.
 My co-authors in these projects include Rosemary Avery, Sahara Byrne, John Cawley, Matthew Eisenberg, and Jeff Niederdeppe.
 We generate individual level past year advertising exposure measures by combining print and television advertising data with a consumer survey.

 In "Vitamin Panacea?
-Is Advertising Fueling Demand for Products with Little Scientific Benefit" (currently under review at Journal of Health Economics), Rosemary Avery, Matthew Eisenberg and myself investigate how demand for vitamins is affected by advertising.
+Is Advertising Fueling Demand for Products with Little Scientific Benefit" (accepted at the Journal of Health Economics), Rosemary Avery, Matthew Eisenberg and myself investigate how demand for vitamins is affected by advertising.